wanglin2/mind-map-docs/src/en/plugins/nodeLink.md

 The NodeLink plugin is used to provide node linking functionality.
 You can link node 'b' to node 'a', and after successful addition, a link icon will be displayed on node 'a'.
 Clicking on the icon will redirect you to and activate node 'b'.

-You can activate a node in the online version by right clicking and selecting 'Link to specified node' from the right-click menu.

 ## Charge

 Please switch to the Chinese documentation for this plugin to view.